brawer/miniwfs/README.md

 # MiniWFS

-Minitature WFS3 implementation that serves out the contents of GeoJSON files loaded from local disk.
+Miniature WFS3 implementation that serves out the contents of GeoJSON files loaded from local disk.
 Experimental prototype, not yet ready for production.